Group One Betting Guide

 The shortest winning price was Winx in 2016.
 The champion mare paid $1.20 to win in the three horse field, which was considered a generous price at the time.

 The Underwood Stakes is a key guide to betting the Caulfield Stakes.
 Ocean Park, So You Think and Northerly all entered the Caulfield Stakes as last start winners of the Underwood Stakes.
 Champion runner Lonhro also entered as a last start winner having won the George Main Stakes.

-Since 2000, eight winners have emerged from the Underwood Stakes and the Makybe Diva Stakes at Flemington is also a solid form guide.
+Since 2000, nine winners have emerged from the Underwood Stakes and the Makybe Diva Stakes at Flemington is also a solid form guide.

 Recent Caulfield Stakes runnings

 - With Russian Camelot starting a $1.30 favourite, the race was seemingly a formality, however Arcadia Queen and William Pike had another idea.
 Despite giving the favourite a three-length head start with 500m to go, the Grant and Alana Williams-trained Arcadia Queen managed to claim the Caulfield Stakes at her first go at 2000m.
 The win handed Pike his first Group 1 win of the day, before he went on to partner Ole Kirk when taking out the Group 1 Caulfield Guineas.

 - A slowly run 2019 Caulfield Stakes suited the Hayes & Dabernig trained stallion to a tee when he was able to nose out the Underwood Stakes winner Black Heart Bart in a driving finish to get up in the final stride.
 Black Heart Bart looked to be the winner with 50 metres to go, but couldn’t hold out as Cape Of Good Hope claims Caulfield Stakes in a result that was sure to tear up plenty of quaddie tickets around the nation.